 I'm an award-winning journalist and poet, with background in math, science, and literature.
-My work has appeared in Popular Science, Wired, Slate, Grist, among others, and I have received grants from the International Women’s Media Foundation, the Heinrich Böll Stiftung, and the Institute for Journalist and Natural Resources.
+My work has appeared in Popular Science, The Washington Post, Wired, Grist, and I have received grants from the International Women’s Media Foundation, the Heinrich Böll Stiftung, and the Institute for Journalist and Natural Resources.
 In 2017, I was an honoree of the Society for Environmental Journalists' awards for my reporting on science and technology.
 I've followed stories to Germany, New Zealand, Australia, Hawaii, Venice, and the Florida Keys.

 Ask me about: fractals, coral reefs, Modernists, podcasts, weird animals, the sea.